shreyasavant/Speech-Recognition/README.md

 # Speech-Recognition
-Speech recognition using python and flask.
+Speech recognition using python and flask and Google Speech API.